Onion Creek Ranch, Lohn, Texas

 BACK TO

 1) Bringing new animals into the herd from offsite.
-Quarantine and handling procedures will be addressed in this article.

 3) Goat shows.
 A huge source of infection and illness, shows are like children's day-care centers -- incubators for disease.